bmammadli/CNN-Stress-Estimation/README.md

 ## Data Preparation and Model Overview

 Approximately **11,000 surface images** were collected from uniaxial tensile experiments on two independent miniaturized **316L stainless steel** specimens (Experiments A and B).
-Each image was paired with its corresponding stress value.
+Each image was paired with its corresponding stress value recorded from tensile testing machine.
 The CNN was trained using **Experiment A** and evaluated on the independent **Experiment B** to assess its generalization capability.

 The proposed model is based on a pretrained **ResNet18** with transfer learning and selective fine-tuning.
 A regression head predicts continuous stress values, while the **Huber loss** is used for robust training.